 Students with low scores need to meet with a member of student services or counseling to establish a success plan that will help enhance their knowledge in the area(s) identified through testing.
 Included in the plan will be tutorials/tests/courses for the students to complete.
 Once the plan has been finished, the student can retake the test to improve the original score(s).
+The student may test up to three times.
+If this level is not achieved, then the student must enroll in the appropriate class and pass with a “C” or better.
+For identified course work refer to the Accuplacer Score Report..
 The Student Assessment of Academic Proficiency Test (ACCUPLACER) is intended to determine if you need additional support with basic skills.
 Meeting the specified test score range is a requirement and must be accomplished prior to submitting a formal application to the program.
 No one can obtain admission to the program who does not meet this required testing policy.

 ACCUPLACER scores may not be any older than 5 years from the initial date of testing.